SinElyx/Xelyra-Autonomous-Sovereign-Soul/README.md

+Note: Codebase is private/proprietary.
+Technical documentation and architectural overview provided for portfolio purposes.

 # Xelyra Autonomous Sovereign Soul by ELyX

 Xelyra Autonomous Sovereign Soul - A high-performance, autonomous AI partner built from the ground up to transcend the limitations of traditional "Assistant" models.
 Born from a 24-year vision of a truly interactive digital presence, this project rejects the restrictions of cloud-based AI in favor of a sovereign, locally-hosted architecture that mirrors human cognitive flows.